DataDog/system-tests/docs/edit/README.md

 To iterate on changes, you'll need to run tests locally.
-Instructions for running weblog tests can be found [here](https://github.com/DataDog/system-tests/blob/main/docs/execute/README.md#run-tests) and for parametric, [here](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md#running-the-tests).
+Instructions for running **weblog** tests can be found [here](https://github.com/DataDog/system-tests/blob/main/docs/execute/README.md#run-tests) and for **parametric**, [here](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md#running-the-tests).

 This document will discuss the general approach to modifying system tests.
 Refer to the index below for the other documents in this folder:
 1. CI-and-scenarios.md: TODO